 Please find and contact your subject librarian to let them know what you need.
 We'll do our best to find a way to get you what you need.

-To read and dowload ebooks, you may need the following software:
+To read and download ebooks, you may need the following software:

 The library has access to several services that provide educational streaming video, which can be assigned for classes or used by students independently.

 Browse the following links for available films.
-You will be prompted to log in with your Rowan username and password when accessing these services.
+You will be prompted to log in with your Rowan NetID when accessing these services.